alvart/proact/examples/todo/README.md

 At this point, the only thing worth mentioning is the use of the function `focus'` instead of `focus` when absorbing the filtering menu component.
 You see, `focus` is universal for all lenses (it takes as input a Traversal which is a universal lens) but demands both the type of the state and the monadic return to be Monoids, this is to handle the scenario where there are zero or more instances of the same component.
 However, for this case we only have one instance of the filtering menu and we can use a less universal lens which happens to be the getter/setter of the filter from the global state.
 For these scenarios Proact provides the alternative `focus'` that doesn't impose additional constraints on any of the data types of the component but has the downside that it only supports a limited number of lenses: Isos and Lenses.

-Before moving on to the last section, it's always a good idea for complex components to define a function that returns an initial state, we'll call it `mempty'`:
+Before moving on to the last section, let's include the `mempty'` function as the initial state:

 ```purescript
 mempty' :: State